-In line with this strategy, as of 31 December 2020, the Group provided direct debit services to 21,188 companies and, since 31 December 2013, expanded the number of customers with the Bank's checks by 152,000 (resulting in a market share of 5.3%) and the number of customers with other banks' checks by 13,910 (resulting in a market share of 5.3%) (source: Interbank Check Clearing House).
-As of 31 December 2020, the Bank provided automatic payment by standing order services to more than 160,000 companies and more than 1.5 million individual customers.
-In addition, the Bank is one of the banks in Turkey authorised to collect: (a) social security contributions on behalf of the government from domestic corporate entities and businesses and/or (b) taxes on behalf of the government from corporate customers.
+In line with this strategy, as of 31 December 2021, the Group provided direct debit services to 21,139 companies and, since 31 December 2013, expanded the number of customers with the Bank's checks by 155,000 (resulting in a market share of 5.25%) and the number of customers with other banks' checks by 14,700 (resulting in a market share of 6.0%) (source: Interbank Check Clearing House).
+As of 31 December 2021, the Bank provided automatic payment by standing order services to more than 180,000 companies and more than 1.6 million individual customers.
+In addition, the Bank is one of the banks in Turkey authorised to collect social security contributions on behalf of the government from domestic corporate entities and businesses.

 The Group's trade finance activities are funded through correspondent bank facilities matched in terms of currency and maturity and through general term loan facilities.
-As of 31 December 2020, the Bank had an international correspondent banking network of more than 395 banks and a trade finance volume of approximately US\$26.4 billion (resulting in a market share of 6.7%).
+As of 31 December 2021, the Bank had an international correspondent banking network of 395 banks and a trade finance volume of approximately US\$37.6 billion (resulting in a market share of 7.5%).
 The Bank also participates in various export credit programmes provided by overseas export credit agencies.

-The trade finance sales team consisted of 21 people, 15 located in different regions and six located in the Group's headquarters, as of 31 December 2020.
+The trade finance sales team consisted of 21 people, 15 located in different regions and six located in the Group's headquarters, as of 31 December 2021.
 The Group's trade finance business is also active in utilising the Turkish Eximbank cash and non-cash loans, as well as the Central Bank's rediscount programme, all of which are to finance exporters.